christian783/CalculatorDapp/README.md

 # CalculatorDapp

-A futuristic blockchain-powered calculator built with **Truffle**, **Ganache**, and **Angular 19**.
+A blockchain-powered calculator built with **Truffle**, **Ganache**, and **Angular 19**.
 Perform basic arithmetic (add, subtract, multiply, divide) on the Ethereum blockchain with a sleek, neon-styled frontend.
 Deployed locally via Ganache and styled with Bootstrap, this Dapp combines smart contract simplicity with a 🔥 user interface.

 ## Features
 - **Smart Contract**: A Solidity `Calculator` contract with four operations.